kbs1/encrypted-api-base/README.md

 The setup as a whole protects using MITM attacks, authenticates both the server and the caller, and offers protection against replay attacks, over plain HTTP, or HTTPS.

-This repository contains base (shared) implementations of encryptor and decryptor and is not meant to be used separately.
+This repository contains implementations of encryptor, decryptor and shared secrets generator.